pydev2007/discroft-skill/README.md

 ![Mycroft_gif_2](https://user-images.githubusercontent.com/80983612/173107659-be569159-5fb0-4f81-942a-50d53888ce37.gif)

 Now, you need to invite your bot to your server.
 Click on "OAuth2" then click "URL Generator".
 Select "bot" in scopes, then copy the link below. (the bot doesn't need permissions because it only takes commands.)
-Now paste the link into your broswer, and select the desired server.
+Now paste the link into your browser, and select the desired server.
 Keep in mind you need a server to invite the bot into.

 ![Mycroft_gif_3](https://user-images.githubusercontent.com/80983612/173152605-382618ab-e057-482f-a7b7-c19cb45ed759.gif)